-DES ENJEUX ET DES HOMMES (hereinafter "E&H") organizes and provides Training services, some falling within the field of continuing vocational Training as defined in Articles L.6313-1 and following of the French Labour Code ("CVT"), for which E&H made a declaration of activity to the DIRECCTE (“Direction Régionale des Entreprises, de la Concurrence, de la Consommation, du Travail et de l'Emploi”) under number 73320054132; this declaration does not constitute a state approval.
+DES ENJEUX ET DES HOMMES (hereinafter "E&H") organizes and provides training services, some falling within the field of continuing vocational training as defined in Articles L.6313-1 and following of the French Labour Code ("CVT"), for which E&H made a declaration of activity to the DREETS (“Direction Régionale de l’Economie, de l’Emploi, du Travail et des Solidarités”) under number 73320054132; this declaration does not constitute a state approval.

 ARTICLE 1.
 CONTRACT DOCUMENTS